WhitakerLab/BrainsForPublication/CONTRIBUTING.md

 Although GitHub calls them ***issues***, I like to think of them as ***conversation starters***.
 You can use them for anything, asking questions, sharing links to suggestions, starting work plans, whatever you fancy!
 They're a great tool to allow us to work collaboratively and get feedback on our ideas.

+Remember that we all love to receive positive feedback, so please be liberal with your [reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) to any suggestions. :+1: :smile: :heart: :tada:

 ## Pull requests

 If you'd like to contribute documentation or code to the project you can open a [pull request](https://github.com/KirstieJane/BrainsForPublication/pulls).